gagglepod/podwrecked.com/src/content/post/ep001-can-amazon-wreck-havoc-on-podcasting.md

 ## What did we learn?

-- We can do a co-hosted podcast AND do our own podcasts too because two is better than one
+- We can co-host a podcast AND produce our personal podcasts too.
+- Two are better than One.
-- _Tim-Ra-damus_ makes a trend forecast saying Amazon will jump into the podcasting space in 2019
+- Tim (aka _Tim-Ra-damus_) makes a prediction saying Amazon will jump into the podcasting space in 2019

+## Transcripts

+- <a href="https://storage.googleapis.com/storage.oncetold.net/80000029/20800052/transcript.json" target="_blank">JSON Transcript</a>
+- <a href="https://storage.googleapis.com/storage.oncetold.net/80000029/20800052/transcript.srt" target="_blank">SRT Transcript</a>

 ## Support the Show